DataDog/dd-trace-rb/docs/UpgradeGuide2.md

 - Option `c.tracing.client_ip.enabled`: `ENV['DD_TRACE_CLIENT_IP_HEADER_DISABLED']` is removed.
 Use `ENV['DD_TRACE_CLIENT_IP_ENABLED']` instead.

-- The following programmatic configuration options have been changed.
-Their corresponding environment variables (if any) are unchanged:
+- The following configuration options have been changed.
+Changes to their corresponding environment variables (if any) are noted as well:

   | 1.x                                                      | 2.0                                   |
   | -------------------------------------------------------- | ------------------------------------- |